-The income and costs of the schemes are regularly reviewed and Council's policy is to ensure that all schemes are financially sustainable.
+The income and costs of the schemes are regularly reviewed and there is a policy of ensuring that all schemes are financially sustainable.

 The CWMS annual fees for 2014/2015 are \$450 for occupied properties and \$340 for unoccupied properties.